-Statutory function description - Electrical engineer of underground mines other than coal mines
+Statutory function description - Electrical engineer in coal mines other than underground mines

-Term Definition 4 Supervise Oversee or direct some part of mining operations.
-The electrical engineer should normally provide general supervision, but at times may exercise direct supervision, such as to verify critical controls are working or high-risk activities are being managed.
+Term Definition 5 • guidance information from various sources that are credible, current, and substantive. • industry publications such as WHS reports.
+Supervise Oversee or direct some part of mining operations.
+The mining engineering manager should normally provide general supervision, but at times may exercise direct supervision, such as to verify critical controls are working or high-risk activities are being managed.
 This could include, for example, commissioning a large new piece of plant.
-Direct supervision Verifying through direct observation that mining operations and any contractors involved are applying the requirement of the safety management system.
-General supervision Where the individual may not always be present or directly responsible for supervising the activities but will monitor to ensure that the safety management system is implemented, applied, and monitored, and provide advice to supervisors and workers.
-Underground coal mine An underground mine that is a coal mine.
-7 Underground mine Part of a mine that is beneath the surface of the earth and includes plant and structures that extend continuously from the surface into that part of the mine but does not include a part of the mine in which high wall mining is being carried out.
-8
+Direct supervision Verifying through direct observation that mining operations and any contractors involved are applying the requirement of the safety management system General supervision Where the individual may not always be present or directly responsible for supervising the activities but will monitor to ensure that the safety management system is implemented, applied, and monitored, and provide advice to supervisors and workers.
+Underground mine 8 Means that part of a mine that is beneath the surface of the earth and includes plant and structures that extend continuously from the surface into that part of the mine but does not include a part of the mine in which high wall mining is being carried out.